manticoresoftware/manticoresearch/manual/Searching/Expressions.md

 <!-- end -->

 By default, expression values are included in the `_source` array of the result set.
 If the source is selective (see [Source selection](../Searching/Search_results.md#Source-selection)), the expression name can be added to the `_source` parameter in the request.
+Note, the names of the expressions must be in lowercase.

 ### expressions

 <!-- example expressions -->

 `expressions` is an alternative to `script_fields` with a simpler syntax.
 The example request adds two expressions and stores the results into `add_all` and `title_len` attributes.
+Note, the names of the expressions must be in lowercase.

 <!-- request expressions -->
 ```json